emtneutrino/races/README.md

 If you want to leave a race you joined, type `/races leave`.
 If you leave after the race has started you will DNF.

 To toggle the display of the speedometer, type `/races speedo`.

+To spawn a car, type `/races car elegy2` to spawn an 'elegy2' car.
+If you do not indicate a car name, the default is 'adder'.

 Leaving a race or finishing it does not clear its waypoints.
 If you like the race, you can save it by typing `/races save nicerace`.